The Artist in Residence (AiR) program at a glance.

 - 2-3 residencies annually

 - Residencies of up to 3 months in duration during the period of November 1 to April 15.
-The potential exists for longer term residencies of 6-9 months.
+The potential exists for longer term residencies of 6-9 months, and, in the case of performing arts and group collaborations, shorter residencies of up to a week.
 Please contact AiR (see Contact information) to discuss these possibilities.

 - Studio Space.